openshift-integration/kamelet-catalog/test/aws-sqs/README.md

 ### Test Kamelet source

-The test performs the following high level steps for configs - URI and secret based:
+The test performs the following high level steps for configs - URI, secret and property based:

 *Preparation*
 - Create a secret on the current namespace holding the AWS SQS credentials